 The walk itself is tough, not only is it a long day some of the ground can be wet and marshy and thereby quite energy sapping.
 This is particularly true in the early stages of the walk when exiting Pen Y Ghent.
 Some of the paths have been improved but this can make it hard on the feet as generally relaid paths use gritstone or other nearby rocks.

-Guiding the Yorkshire 3 Peaks
+Mugs of the 3 Peaks

 I have lived within 10 miles of Horton in Ribblesdale for over 10 years but during all that time only ever done the official ‘Three Peaks of Yorkshire’ once.
 Individually I have been up each of the 3 hills on numerous occasions but the full 24 mile round I only achieved 2 years ago (2008) on an early September day.
 My work colleague Becky was getting a party together of mixed ability to try and crack the walk within the requisite 12 hours, including an early start at about 7 am.
 I just sensed that being on the hills for 12 hours at the pace that this was going to entail would drive me crackers so I let her know that I would catch her up at some stage.
 I ended off setting off with Bracken (my ageing border collie) at about 9.30 having clocked in at the 3 Peaks cafe in the appropriate manner.